As energy tariffs dominate the national conversation, consumers find themselves making tough choices.

 Remember to take a meter reading and notify your provider 48 hours before you move.
 You should also take a reading at your new home and contact the supplier.
 You can switch over, or use our free comparison tool to check for a better energy deal.

-So, should you fix your energy prices until 2023?
+So, should you fix your energy prices?
 There's no set answer as it depends entirely on your circumstances, whether you're powering a small home or a large swimming pool.
 Our guide will take you through the best options for your situation.

 You may want to switch energy providers for greener reasons.
 If you're searching specifically for these credentials, we recommend our energy fuel mix guide, which offers reviews on suppliers and their mix of nuclear, coal and renewable sources.